This chapter includes the following sections:

 In this case, the resource is located in the following directory, relative to the root of the Web application:

-CLASSPATH, do not place resources that should not be publicly available in the system
+If secure mode is disabled, do not place any resources or classes that should not be publicly available in any of the locations listed above that the

 Using CGI with WebLogic Server